sitrucp/canada_immigration_data/README.md

-# Canada Immigration Data Analysis
+# Canada Immigration Data Processing Scripts

-This repository contains python code to extract analysis ready data from Excel data files provided by the Canadian Immigration, Refugees and Citizenship Canada (IRCC) agency's Canadian temporary foreign worker programs including:
+This repository contains python code to extract analysis ready data from the Canadian Immigration, Refugees and Citizenship Canada (IRCC) Canada Open Data Excel files for the following programs:

 1) Temporary Foreign Worker Program (TFWP)
 2) International Mobility Program (IMP)
 3) Humanitarian & Compassionate (H&C) work permit data

-## Project Overview

-This project extracts and processes IRCC Canadian immigration data to create clean outputs for analysis of temporary foreign workers.

 The current scope here focuses on extraction and processing only.
-Analysis and visualization is the next step.
+In the future analysis and visualization tools will be provided.

 ## Data Sources

-All data is sourced from IRCC via the Government of Canada's open data portal.
+All data is sourced via the Government of Canada's open data portal.
 The datasets used are listed below:

 **Main List of Available Dataset**: [Temporary Residents: Temporary Foreign Worker Program (TFWP) and International Mobility Program (IMP) Work Permit Holders – Monthly IRCC Updates](https://open.canada.ca/data/en/dataset/360024f2-17e9-4558-bfc1-3616485d65b9)